awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

 You can automatically create tables for querying CloudTrail logs directly from the CloudTrail console\.
 This is a fairly straightforward method of creating tables, but you can only create tables this way if all of the following conditions are true:

-+ You are logged into the CloudTrail console in the same AWS Region where the trail was created\.

 + You are logged in with an IAM user or role that has sufficient permissions to create tables in Athena\.
 For more information, see [Setting Up](setting-up.md)\.

-+ The Amazon S3 bucket that contains the log files for the trail is in the same AWS Region where the trail was created\.
++ The Amazon S3 bucket that contains the log files for the trail is in a Region supported by Amazon Athena\.

-+ Athena is available in the AWS Region where the trail was created\.

 If even one of these conditions is not true, you can still create a table but you must do so from Athena\.
 For more information, see [Manually Creating the Table for CloudTrail Logs in Athena](#create-cloudtrail-table)\.

 **To create a table for a CloudTrail trail in the CloudTrail console**

 1. Open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.
-**Note**
-Make sure that you are logged in to the Region where the trail was created\.

 1. In the navigation pane, choose **Event history**\.

 1. In **Event history**, choose **Run advanced queries in Amazon Athena**\.

-1. For **Storage location**, choose the Amazon S3 bucket where log files are stored for the trail to query\.
+1. For **Storage location**, choose the Amazon S3 bucket where log files are stored for the trail\.
 **Note**
-The list displays all Amazon S3 buckets in the Region that contain CloudTrail log files\.
-If you have more than one trail in the Region, you might see multiple Amazon S3 buckets\.
 You can find out what bucket is associated with a trail by going to **Trails** and choosing the trail\.
 The bucket name is displayed in **Storage location**\.

 1. Choose **Create table**\.
 The table is created with a default name that includes the name of the Amazon S3 bucket\.